 NFL CAREER – A proven veteran, the crafty Moore plays a prominent role in the Saints’ wideout rotation.
 A study in perseverance, his career took flight in 2007 after spending the majority of his first two seasons on the practice squad.
 Moore’s also served as a punt returner and kick returner.
-For his career, the versatile performer has 309 receptions for 3,824 yards (12.3 avg.) and 36 touchdowns, which ranks fifth in club record books, in addition to two carries for seven yards and another score.
-Moore has brought back 18 kickoffs for 354 yards (19.7 avg.) and 44 punts for 382 yards (8.7 avg.).
-In 2012, the University of Toledo product finished ranked first on the Saints in yards per catch with 65 receptions for a career-high 1,041 yards (16.0 avg.) with six touchdowns while appearing in 15 games.
+For his career, the versatile performer has 346 receptions for 4,281 yards (12.4 avg.) and 38 touchdowns, ranking fourth in club record books in receiving, in addition to two carries for seven yards and another score.
+Moore has brought back 18 kickoffs for 354 yards (19.7 avg.) and 47 punts for 387 yards (8.2 avg.).
+In 2013, the former Toledo standout appeared in 13 games with five starts and finished with 37 receptions for 457 yards (12.4 avg.) with two touchdowns, adding four grabs for 51 yards (12.8 avg.) with one touchdown in the postseason.

 HONORS – 2012: USA Today All-Joe; Saints Man of the Year (Club nominee for Walter Payton Man of the Year).